rup-tuhin/geektrust-in-family/README.md

 Check `Relationship` Enum for supported relationship.

 _Note: to extend, please add on new relationships.
 And have new implementations in the RelationshipService'._

+To run the program, please pass the relative of /src/main/resources/input.txt as argument.
+And user can change the input accordingly.